Peer Doula Program– Full spectrum services and training during incarceration

 What does a Peer Doula do?

 Peer doulas will support their pregnant peers who are incarcerated during the difficult prenatal and postpartum experience in prison.
-CVD is committed to reducing the harm of incarceration on families caused by separation and isolation.
+CVD is committed to reducing the harm of incarceration on families caused by separation.
 This program is specifically designed to reduce feelings of isolation and to increase a sense of agency during such a vulnerable, yet powerful stage in their lives.
-Each of our newly minted peer doulas has also been matched with an experienced CVD doula to support and mentor them as they embark on this new journey.
+Each of our peer doulas has also been matched with an experienced CVD doula to support and mentor them as they embark on this new journey.
 Additionally, this program will serve as potential workforce development; giving our peer doulas the opportunity to develop additional marketable skills to rely on upon release.

 Why CVD trains Peer Doulas: